nirajkvinit/notes/linux.md

 # Bash Aliases
 https://askubuntu.com/questions/582452/location-of-bash-aliases

+# Find Linux Files by Name or ExtensionPermalink
+Use find from the command line to locate a specific file by name or extension.
+The following example searches for *.err files in the /home/username/ directory and all sub-directories:

+	`find /home/username/ -name "*.err"`

 # Convert PPK (Putty private key) to id_rsa (openssh private key)
 1. Install puttygen (part of the putty package):
     `sudo apt-get install putty`